 - Will the tent be attached to a building?

-* The aggregate ground area refers to the sum of the total area of all tents on site.
-Therefore, if the total ground area of all tents on site exceed 60 m2 (645 ft2), then a permit is required.
+*Aggregate ground area refers to the sum of the total area of all tents on site.
+If the total ground area of all tents on-site exceeds 60 m2 (645 ft2), a permit is required.